 Seven months before Victoria Climbie’s death, managers in

-be dangerous to service users, writes Gideon
+to service users, writes Gideon

 The office had lead responsibility for Victoria Climbie who died